10 Common Mistakes Mummies Make With Their Kids

 2. Being wrong

 Admit when you are wrong.
 This is different than apologising because no wrong may have been committed.
 You may simply be wrong or misinformed.
 Don’t try to cover it up.
 Don’t make excuses.
 Just admit it and go on.

 3. Setting restrictions

 Say no. Don’t over-indulge your child by giving them things.
 Things aren’t really what they’re after, anyway.
 They want you-your time, attention and love.
 Too many toys and treats lead to a child who is spoiled and feels entitled.

 Comparing your children to one another or to someone else…OUCH!
 Words such as ‘why can’t you be like…’ or ‘you act just like your…’ are hurtful and unfair.
 But if you lose your senses momentarily and say them, back up, apologise and reinforce their self-esteem by telling them what you love about their unique self.

-5. Taking frustration out
+5. Taking the frustration out

 Don’t take out your frustration on your child.
 If you’ve had a bad day or are having marital problems, your child is not the one responsible.
 Even if their behaviour is part of the reason for your bad day, you need to remember who the adult in the situation is (that’s you) and remain calm.
-But if you lose your cool, apologise, take some time to yourself to regroup and move on.
-Tell your child what you did isn’t acceptable for you or them and come up with a code word or phrase to use if you feel it happening again; a warning to our children that you need to take a few minutes to yourself.
+But if you lose your cool, apologies, take some time to yourself to regroup and move on.
+Tell your child what you did isn’t acceptable for you or them and come up with a codeword or phrase to use if you feel it happening again; a warning to our children that you need to take a few minutes to yourself.